 I love a good before and after!
-This brick fireplace in our first fixer-upper is one of my favorite makeovers we’ve done in our house!
+This DIY fireplace makeover in our first fixer-upper is one of my favorite makeovers we’ve done in our house!
 Gorgeous white paint and farmhouse decor make this brick fireplace pop!

 This fireplace was one of the things I could not wait to get my hands on!
 I knew it was going to look fantastic once I was able to paint it and brighten it up.
 The living room in this house only has a couple of windows.
 You can kinda see them on either side of the fireplace.
 The windows are tall and narrow.
 Because of that, the living room looked very dark and dreary and I knew painting the fireplace white would help to brighten the room up tremendously.

 If you haven’t had a chance to look at the post that has all our before photos, or you just want a refresher, this is what the fireplace looked like originally:

 I mean, we can all agree that the original is kind gross yes?
 Don’t get me wrong, we could’ve just cleaned it up good and the fireplace woul’ve looked MUCH better.
 But the brick painted white brightens up the entire room!
 And I am SO happy with how it turned out.

 Besides the painted brick, my husband made the mantel!
 There was no mantel before and I knew I wanted a block-y, stained one to complete the look I was going for with this fireplace.

 My husband made this beam with 1×8 pieces of lumber.
 He mounted a cleat to the fireplace brick, then he built the mantel in a C or U shape and then screwed the mantel into the cleat.
 This way the mantel is lighter weight versus a full block of heavy wood.
 He added smaller pieces of 1×8 to the ends to make the mantel look like a block.